goharShoukat/Met-Ocean-Assessment/README.md

         The output of this function is the distance between the two coordinates in Km.

+- def df_generator(self, variable):
+        Function to generate a combined dataframe of all the variables within the variable array created from user specified variables.
+It also makes necessary calls to other functions in the event there is low availability for the variables.

+	The following are the inputs:

+        - variable : array of string : contains all the variables for which

+	- research_more_points : dictionary of nearest point

+        The following are the outputs of this method.

+	- combined_df : pandas.DataFrame : cotaining Date, lat/lon, variables
+        - availability : np.array of float : array of the availibitly for all variables

 - def write_coordinate_data(self, df, variable, output_direc):
         This function  writes the extracted data points to a csv